-Since November 2015, I have been a PhD student at Warwick, working in the philosophy of perception under the supervision of Matt Nudds.
+Between 2015 and 2019, I have been a PhD student at Warwick, working in the philosophy of perception under the supervision of Matt Nudds.
 I have successfully defended my thesis in February 2020, and am now an Ernst Mach Grant researcher at the University of Salzburg.
 Previously, I studied philosophy at the University of Turin, writing both my BA and my MA theses in the philosophy of mind, under the supervision of Alberto Voltolini.
-I have been a visiting research student at the University of Oxford (supervisor: M.G.F.
-Martin) and the University of Toronto (supervisor: Mohan Matthen), and the University of Bochum.
+I have been a visiting research student at the University of Oxford (supervisor: Mike Martin) the University of Toronto (supervisor: Mohan Matthen), and the University of Bochum.

 Among the topics I am interested in are the nature of perceptual appearances and perceivable properties, perceptual variation, illusions, the relation between perception and cognition, olfactory perception.